 I am from a small city in rural Devon, UK.
 When I was younger, my mum and I moved around a lot.
 This fueled my love of the nomadic lifestyle.

 I have always loved learning about other cultures.
 For me, travelling is not just about the views or the scenery, its about getting under the skin of a country and understanding it.
 It is about getting an understanding of the history, politics, and social and environmental issues of a country.
 This can only be done by talking to the locals, truly listening, being open minded and learning.
-It’s about opening your eyes to everything.
+It’s about opening your eyes to everything and being a conscious traveller.

-The World Is Your Lobster is here to cut through the hype and the aspirational instagram accounts, and provide my honest perspective on the places I visit.
+Importantly, the World Is Your Lobster is all about honest travel blogging.
+Cutting through the hype and the aspirational Instagram travel accounts, to provide an honest perspective on the places I visit.

 James, The Travelling Finance Guy.